jeevanvarma/provider_aggregator_writer/README.md

 Provider Aggregator Writer
 --------------

-This is a simulation for market data consumer with providers, aggregator, file writer.
+This is an application for market data consumer with providers, aggregator, file writer.

 It utilises following frameworks:
 - Spring  3.1.1.RELEASE : Dependency injection